RobRendell/gTove/README.md

 * Add "none" as an option for grid colour.
 Maps with no grid have no Fog of War.
 Snap to Grid still works, using the default grid.
 * Make Save button for map editor disabled if grid != none and either pushpin not pinned.
+* Ensure map grid alignment pushpins remain on screen when they're not pinned.

 ## Plans/TODO